Getting Started

 Edgegap staff will never ask for your tokens.
 Regenerate your token if you suspect a security breach.

-To test your new matchmaker using the API, you will need the Swagger URL, API URL and Auth Token.
+To test your new matchmaker, you will need the Swagger URL, API URL and Auth Token.

 ✅ You may now proceed to the next step.